Accessible Learning Center (ALC) Residential Accommodations

 Emotional Support Animal Request Form (To be completed by a licensed provider).

-NOTE: The Advocacy and Accessible Learning Center strongly advises students against taking ownership of an animal PRIOR TO FULLY COMPLETING the ESA request process.
+The Accessible Learning Center strongly advises students against taking ownership of an animal PRIOR TO FULLY COMPLETING the ESA request process.
 Students found in possession of an unauthorized animal in campus housing are subject to a daily fine and removal of the animal.

 Care and Supervision: